Welding Rod Size Chart for Automotive Applications

 Choose Rod Size by Welding Process

-When you match rod size to process, you weld with precision and freedom.
+When you match rod size to process, you weld with better control and fewer defects.

 Common Welding Rod Size Mistakes in Auto Repair